ErasmusMC-Bioinformatics/galaxy-courses/Galaxy_RNA-Seq_DGE/RNA-Seq_DGE_manual.md

 - **Question:** *How many reads are multi-mapping (‘secondary’)?*

 Up until now we have only seen FASTQ and summary files.
 To get an idea of what the alignment really looks like, we can visualize it interactively.
 So, in the alignment step, STAR has been looking in hg19 where these sequences originate from, and this information is stored in the BAM files.
-Import from the Shared Data library the file `ucsc refseq.gtf` into your history.
+Import from the Shared Data library folder that corresponds to this practical, the file `ucsc refseq.gtf` into your history.
 Start the built-in visualization Trackster at one of the alignments (make sure the database is set to **hg19**) an create a **new visualization**:

 ![](figures/alignment_03.png)